cabalamat/catwiki/data/catwiki/Markdown.md

 # Markdown

-Markdown is the lightweight markup language that [[Sitebox]] uses.
+Markdown is the lightweight markup language that CatWiki uses.

 Markdown was chosen because:

 * the syntax is quite good
 * it is widely used
-* the Python Markdown package is extendible
+* the Python Markdown package is extensible
 * I'm familiar with it, having used it before.

 ## See also